Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 `StringProtocol`,
 and others.

-Each of the protocols mentioned have their own Playground demonstrating the specific functionality they provide.
+Each of the protocols mentioned has their own Playground demonstrating the specific functionality they provide.

 ```swift